PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 * **Create a view that is not a page**<br>
-This is the same as creating a page except
+This is the same as creating a page component.
+Store either in `/jsx-special` or in the folder for your page

 * **Best Practices**<br>
   * When coding a React page only use jQuery for ajax or working with cookies or local storage.